-Ice tie dyeing is a technique of dyeing fabric using ice.
-This is a great project to try this summer.
-Grab a bucket of ice, some plain white t-shirts and a tie dye kit and you can make this fun ice tie dye project with the kids.
+Ice dyeing is a technique of tie dyeing fabric using ice or snow.
+This is a great project to try in the summer when it’s hot or in the winter when you have snow.
+Grab a bucket of ice, some plain white t-shirts and a tie dye kit and you can make this fun ice dye project with the kids.

 How to Ice Dye